-18. The three strategic priorities - prevention of infections, universal access to quality diagnosis and appropriate treatment, and strategic information and innovation - represent interdependent elements of a comprehensive public health approach for sustained impact in slowing the emergence and spread of drug-resistant bacterial infections and preserving effective antibiotics.
-Cross-cutting and enabling functions embedded across the three strategic priorities include leadership, governance, financing, regulation, accountability, advocacy, and education, awareness-raising and behaviour change among both health professionals and communities.
+19. The first three strategic priorities - prevention of infections; universal access to affordable, quality diagnosis and appropriate treatment; and strategic information, science and innovation - represent interdependent elements of a comprehensive public health approach for sustained impact in slowing the emergence and spread of drug-resistant bacterial infections and preserving effective antibiotics.
+The effective governance and financing priority reinforces cross-cutting and enabling functions across these first three priorities, including leadership, governance, financing, regulation, accountability, advocacy, and education, awareness-raising and behaviour change among both health professionals and communities.

-19. Prevention of infections.
+20. Prevention of infections.
 The objective for this priority is to reduce all infections which may result in antibiotic use.
 This has a direct public health impact on morbidity and mortality and will reduce the emergence and spread of antimicrobial resistance.
 It requires accelerated implementation of water, sanitation and hygiene measures both in health facilities and communities; infection prevention and control and patient safety; and immunization.

-20. Universal access to affordable, quality diagnosis and appropriate treatment of infections.
+21. Universal access to affordable, quality diagnosis and appropriate treatment of infections.
 To reduce morbidity and mortality caused by infections while reducing the inappropriate use of antibiotics, people need access to quality diagnosis and appropriate treatment of both susceptible and drug-resistant infections at all levels of the health system.
-In the context of overall efforts to strengthen health systems and expand access to health services through the primary health care approach, while reducing financial hardship, this priority requires integration of specific interventions - notably for diagnostic and antibiotic stewardship based on WHO's AWaRe (access, watch, reserve) classification and the WHO AWaRe antibiotic book.
-It includes ensuring gender-equitable access and addressing the specific needs of vulnerable groups including migrants and refugees.
+In the context of overall efforts to strengthen health systems and expand access to health services through the primary health care approach, while reducing financial hardship, this priority requires integration of specific interventions - notably for diagnostic and antibiotic stewardship based on WHO's AWaRe (access, watch, reserve) classification and The WHO AWaRe antibiotic book.
+It includes ensuring gender-equitable access and addressing the specific needs of vulnerable groups including migrants and refugees, and awareness-raising and education among health workers and the public.

-21. Strategic information and innovation.
-To guide and support the response to antimicrobial response by ensuring the availability of key evidence, policies, and products, crucial information and evidence gaps must be filled, especially in low- and middle-income countries, and measures taken to address critical gaps in research and development and access for antibiotics, diagnostics and vaccines.
-This priority therefore includes strengthening and improving the surveillance of antimicrobial consumption and antimicrobial resistance, including through national antimicrobial resistance prevalence surveys; promoting evidence generation at country-level to inform policy development; comprehensive measures to promote increased research and development targeted to greatest public health needs; the introduction of programmatic innovations such as genomic surveillance, point-of-care diagnostics and digital health solutions; and regional and global mechanisms to overcome pipeline, production, distribution and access bottlenecks.
+22. Strategic information, science and innovation.
+To guide and support the response to antimicrobial resistance by ensuring the availability of key evidence, policies, and products, crucial information and evidence gaps must be filled, especially in low- and middle-income countries, and measures taken to address critical gaps in research and development and access for antibiotics, diagnostics and vaccines.
+This priority therefore includes strengthening and improving the surveillance of antimicrobial consumption and antimicrobial resistance, including through national antimicrobial resistance prevalence surveys; promoting evidence generation and priority research agendas both globally and at country-level to inform policy development; comprehensive measures to promote increased research and development for vaccines, diagnostics and antibiotics (and alternatives) targeted to greatest public health needs; the introduction of programmatic innovations such as genomic surveillance, point-of-care diagnostics and digital health solutions; and regional and global mechanisms to overcome pipeline, production, distribution and access bottlenecks.